 Big rattlesnake!!!
-We jumped out and shot him with a .22 and then, to Casey’s chagrin, chopped off it’s head.
+We jumped out and shot him with a .22 and then, to Dave’s chagrin, chopped off it’s head.
 I even nutted up and held it for a photo, that was a big moment for me because snakes are scary.

 My South Texas Javelina

 About an hour before dark, they dropped me off to watch a Sundero while they drove to another area to look for a herd we had seen earlier.
 Almost immediately I spotted a small group and the stalk was on.
 I moved fast, and within about 10 minutes I zipped an arrow through the vitals of the biggest pig in the group.
 He only went a few yards and piled up in the scrub.
 Man I love bowhunting!

 By the time the hunt was over, we ended up with a bunch of big rattlesnakes and each of us got two javelinas.
 It was a great trip, and it was nice to get to know Mike better.
 He is a good outfitter with TONS of options all over Texas.Get More Information About This Trip

 On the last night, Phil and I headed back to San Antonio to get some work done on the computers.

 I had never been to the Alamo so we took a little tour.
 What a cool place!
 The Alamo is much smaller than you would think, but you can just feel the history there, and the River Walk is way awesome.
 I highly recommend it.